StocksRankings — AI Stock Picks & Rankings

 Competitive Moat

-American Express operates a closed-loop payments network, controlling both the card issuance and merchant acquiring sides, which lets it capture richer data and higher fees than open networks like Visa or Mastercard.
-Its moat is reinforced by premium brand positioning and exclusive corporate and affluent consumer relationships that are difficult for competitors to replicate.
+American Express operates a closed-loop payments network, capturing both merchant and cardholder fees, which gives it more data and control over transactions than open networks like Visa or Mastercard.
+Its premium brand, high-spending customer base, and exclusive merchant relationships create switching costs and pricing power.

 Summary